samkravitz/kravitz.dev/_projects/maestro.md

 ## Overview

 My favorite class during my undergrad was Operating Systems.
-In the class, we added and tinkered with features for a toy operating systems, learning basics about task management, memory management, locking mechanisms, and much more.
+In the class, we added and tinkered with features for a toy operating system, learning basics about task management, memory management, locking mechanisms, and much more.
 I really loved learning about it, and wanted to create my own kernel to learn more.
 Maestro is my symphony in C.

 ## Features

-- Small, fast, UNIX-like 32 bit microkernel featuring a handwritten libc and round-robin scheduler
+- Small, fast, UNIX-like 32-bit monolithic kernel
-- Filesystem and executable format runner
+- EXT2 filesystem driver and executable format runner
 - Handwritten bootloader in x86 assembly
 - Hardware (keyboard, mouse, monitor) support
+- Handwritten libc

 ## Technical Details